Our mission is educating and empowering people to utilize Assistance Dogs to transform their lives.

 You will attend a PIF learning session during your Seminar.
 You are not expected to figure out how to do this on your own!

-We understand that some Direct Clients and Direct Handlers have extenuating circumstances for which raising awareness and/or fundraising are not possible.
+We understand that some Direct Clients and Direct Handlers have extenuating circumstances for which education, raising awareness, and/or fundraising are not possible.
 For that reason, the Executive Committee may select a maximum of one Direct Client or Direct Handler per Bump to receive assistance in his/her PIF.
 Any Direct Client or Direct Handler selected may be asked to participate in publicity or events that are held by the organization.

 paws4people does not believe that one can be “anonymous” living in his/her community with an Assistance Dog or working in his/her profession with a Facility Dog.
 The very nature of having an Assistance Dog in public brings passive disclosure that the person has a disability which an Assistance Dog controls, regulates, and mitigates.
 Although a Direct Client never has to disclose the nature of his/her disability for any reason, navigating the world with an Assistance Dog necessitates that he/she be a good ambassador for Assistance Dogs in the community.
 Similarly, working as a professional with a Facility Dog necessitates that a Direct Handler be a good ambassador for other Facility Dogs working in the community.
 As such, paws4people does not believe in allowing Direct Clients and Direct Handlers to be “anonymous” in the Client or Handler placement process.
 We do, however, make accommodations for Direct Clients and Direct Handlers who need different levels of anonymity due to validated security concerns.